arminghofrani/collisions-disallowed/README.md

 Some notes:

 * The circles are attracted to the center, not to each other.
-* The sizes of the circles don't affect their orbital period.
+* The size of a circle doesn't affect its orbital period.